CrayLabs/SmartSim/doc/experiment.rst

 =========
 Launchers
 =========
-The components of the workflow can be executed locally or via different job schedulers.
-`Launchers` provide SmartSim the ability to construct and execute complex workloads on HPC systems with job schedulers (workload managers) like Slurm, or PBS.
+`Launchers` provide SmartSim the ability to construct and execute complex workloads locally or on HPC systems with job schedulers (workload managers) like Slurm, or PBS.

 SmartSim currently supports 6 `launchers`:
   1. ``local``: for single-node, workstation, or laptop